neilstats/ckbplotr/README.md

 The `plot_like_ckb` function does three things to a ggplot2 plot:

-1.  modifies the theme (i.e. the overall appearance)
+1.  applies a CKB theme (i.e. change the overall appearance)
-2.  extends the plotting area, hides the default axis lines and manually adds axis lines (so that you can have a custom sized gap between the plotting area and the axes)
+2.  extends the plotting area and manually adds axis lines (so that you can have a custom sized gap between the plotting area and the axes)
 3.  applies a fixed aspect ratio

 ### Examples